 When can we apply?

-Applications for grants will be accepted from 1 April through to 30 November 2021.
-You can apply at any time between these dates, but your project must be financially complete by 28 February 2022.
+Applications for grants will be accepted from 1 April 2023.
+You can apply at any time after this date, but your project must be financially complete by 28 February 2024.

 HOW TO APPLY